 The previous section shows why SVMs are often called kernel machines.
 If we choose a kernel, we have all the benefits of a mapping in high dimensions, without ever carrying on any operations in that high dimensional space.
-The most usual kernel functions are the Gaussian or radial basis function (RBF) kernel it's φ is ∞ -dimensional
+The most usual kernel functions are the polynomial kernel of degree p the Gaussian or radial basis function (RBF) kernel it's $\phi$ is $\infty$ -dimensional